hljohnson22/hljohnson22.github.io/README.md

 Mean shift filtering, the contrast is visible with less noise and changes in color.
 However this filtering technique was very slow on my laptop.
 I ended up using the second option.

 It was difficult to determine if the correct Lego was being used and if it is was placed correctly on the set.
+Overall, the project is not where I was hoping it would end up, but I am happy with all the knowledge I gained while learning how to design, develop, collect data, and test a system such as this one.

-This project could have been improved in many ways and I will continue to improve it for the next couple days and in the future.
+I will continue to improve this project in the future.
 I would like to eventually collect more data and build this on an ML model opposed to the system I chose for this class project.
 Additionally I plan on integrating this technology within an AR platform for participant's to evaluate.

 I learned more about the difficulties of colors, videos, and shadows.
 I think I gained a lot from this project and look forward to making it more robust.